BWillShaw/Task_Manager/README.md

-Certainly!
-Below is a README.md template that you can use for your Django project:
+Of course!
+Below is a simplified version of the README.md that explains the Django project structure using beginner-friendly language.

 ---

 # My Django Project

-This is a Django project to serve as a template and explanation for a typical Django project structure.
-Below is a guide to help you understand what each folder and file is meant for.
+Welcome to this Django project!
+This README file will help you understand what each file and folder in the project does.

-## Project Structure
+## How the Project is Organized

+Here's what the structure of a typical Django project looks like:

 ```
 myproject/